B-hub-tech/Margaret-Njenga/README.md

 ## Hi there 👋
-i am a computer programming student i am venturing into the programming field in order to impact a hand into the global world
+i am  Matgaret Njenga a computer programming student i am venturing into the programming field in order to impact a hand into the global world
 <!--
 **B-hub-tech/B-hub-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.